Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

 This approach will help in generating a more structured and practical output that includes the scaffolding for each stage of the project.

+- Open GitHub Copilot Chat, click **+** to clear prompt history.
-- Open GitHub Copilot Chat  and ask the following advanced `Chain of Thought` prompt engineered question:
+- Ask the following advanced `Chain of Thought` prompt engineered question:

     ```
     Let's set up a CI/CD pipeline for a .NET 7 Web API application, which includes stages for Build, Infrastructure as Code (IaC) deployment using Bicep, and Quality Assurance (QA).
 Each stage should be clearly defined, and necessary files and configurations must be scaffolded out.